Results from the 4PI Effective Action in 2- and 3-dimensions: Abstract

 \section{Abstract}

-We study the renormalizability of the 4-Loop 4PI effective action in a symmetric scalar theory with quartic coupling.
-We show that the self-consistently determined 2-point and 4-point functions can be renormalized using a coupling constant counter-term in the Lagrangian of the original theory.
-We do a numerical lattice calculation to obtain solutions in a toy 2-dimensional model.
-The self-consistent solutions for the 2-point and 4-point functions agree well with the perturbative ones when the coupling is small.
-When the coupling is large, perturbative calculations break down, but the self-consistent solution is well behaved.
+We consider a symmetric scalar theory with quartic coupling and solve the equations of motion from the 4PI effective action in 2- and 3-dimensions using an iterative numerical lattice method.
+For coupling less than 10 (in dimensionless units) good convergence is obtained in less than 10 iterations.
+We use lattice size up to 16 in 2-dimensions and 10 in 3-dimensions and demonstrate the convergence of the results with increasing lattice size.
+The self-consistent solutions for the 2-point and 4-point functions agree well with the perturbative ones when the coupling is small and deviate when the coupling is large.